handwerkerd/tedana/docs/building_decision_trees.rst

 - "tree_id": a descriptive name for the tree that will be logged.
 - "info": A brief description of the tree for info logging
 - "report": A narrative description of the tree that could be used in report logging
-- "refs" Publications that should be referenced, when this tree is used
+- "refs" Publications that should be referenced when this tree is used

-The "nodes" field is a list of elements where each element defines a node the decision tree.
+The "nodes" field is a list of elements where each element defines a node in the decision tree.
 There are several key fields for each of these nodes:

 - "functionname": The exact function name in selection_nodes.py that will be called.
 - "parameters": Specifications of all required parameters for the function in functionname
 - "kwargs": Specification for optional parameters for the function in functionname

 The only parameter that is used in all functions is "decidecomps" which is used to identify, based on their classifications, the components a function should be applied to.
-It can be a single classification, or a comma separated string of classificaions.
+It can be a single classification, or a comma separated string of classifications.
 In addition to the intermediate and default ("accepted" "rejected" "unclassified") component classifications, this can be "all" for functions that should be applied to all components regardless of their classifications